Theatre Resume Examples

 Introduction

-- •Consider adding a headshot if applying for acting roles.
+- •Add a headshot for acting roles.

 Best Practices for Theatre Resume Layout